 The west side of Mt.
 Lómagnúpur

 The giant then kept silent for a while.
 He then called out the names of 5 of Flosi's men, who were the sons of Sigfús.
-He then called out another 5 names, Lambi, Móðólfur and Glúmur.
+He then called out another 5 names: Lambi, Móðólfur, and Glúmur.
 And he called the names of another 3 men.
 The last of the names were Gunnar Lambason and Kolur Þorsteinsson.

 Swans on a little pond on the west side of Mt.
 Lómagnúpur

-If you get a chance (i.e. you see parking somewhere) step out of the car and have a look at Mt.
-Lómagnúpur while driving on the south coast.
-It is just mesmerizing and a little scary at the same time.
+If you get a chance (i.e., you see a parking spot), step out of the car and take a look at Mt.
+Lómagnúpur while driving along the south coast.

-I once drove onto a path on the west side of the mountain to check out a big dilapidated turf outhouse, that Helgi at Fornverkaskólinn - the Heritage Crafts School had pointed out to me.
-But Helgi maintains all the turf houses in Iceland.
+I once drove onto a path on the west side of the mountain to check out a big dilapidated turf outhouse that Helgi at Fornverkaskólinn - the Heritage Crafts School had pointed out to me.

 The large turf outhouse by Mt.
 Lómagnúpur

 This turf outhouse, a barn, belongs to Núpsstaður, but is located quite a distance from that farm.
-It is big and one of the biggest remaining turf outhouse I have come across on my search for turf houses in Iceland.
+It is big and one of the biggest remaining turf outhouses I have come across on my search for turf houses in Iceland.

-Only in East-Iceland have I seen such big turf outhouses.
-I have posted photos of them in my travel-blog:
+Only in East Iceland have I seen such big turf outhouses.
+I have posted photos of them in my travel blog:

-A List of the beautiful Icelandic Turf Houses, which I have visited on my Travels in Iceland
+A List of the Beautiful Icelandic Turf Houses, which I have visited on my Travels in Iceland

-The turf outhouse on the west-side of Mt.
+The turf outhouse on the west side of Mt.
 Lómagnúpur blends in perfectly with the landscape

-Unfortunately not enough money is available for maintaining them all.
+Unfortunately, not enough money is available for maintaining them all.
 So they will slowly disappear, which is a shame.

 Here is the location of Mt.
 Lómagnúpur on the map.
-To reach this area it is best to rent a car in Reykjavík and drive along the south coast of Iceland.
+To reach this area, it is best to rent a car in Reykjavík and drive along the south coast of Iceland.

-Have a lovely time in South-Iceland :)
+Have a lovely time in South Iceland :)